 For example (for all of you list makers):

-Many of us prepared for and celebrated at least several of the following 16 holidays and observances that involved us making extra special foods, putting extra spit shines on our homes, doing extra shopping, unpacking and setting up our favorite decorations, creating/giving and wrapping thought-filled gifts, traveling to or hosting get togethers with family and friends for those special meals and traditions, memorializing and honoring military, religious, and community ceremonies; and ringing out the old and bringing in the New Years, and, finally dismantling and removing all those special decorations—all of these activities in addition to our daily schedules and procedures of providing and caring for ourselves and others in our lives bring us joy, peace, and yes, even exhaustion when we have time to reflect on them.
+Many of us prepared for and celebrated at least several of the following 16 holidays and observances that involved us making special foods, putting extra spit shines on our homes, doing more shopping, unpacking and setting up our favorite decorations, creating/giving and wrapping thought-filled gifts, traveling to or hosting get togethers with family and friends for those special meals and traditions, memorializing and honoring military, religious, and community ceremonies; and ringing out the old and bringing in the New Years, and, finally dismantling and removing all those special decorations—all of these activities on top of our daily schedules and procedures of providing and caring for ourselves and others in our lives bring us joy, peace, and yes, even exhaustion when we have time to reflect on them.

 1) Nov 11 Veterans Day 2) Nov 28 Chanukah/Hanukkah (first day) 3) Nov 28 Thanksgiving Day 4) Dec 1 First Sunday of Advent 5) Dec 2 Cyber Monday 6) Dec 5 Last Day of Chanukah 7) Dec 7 Pearl Harbor Remembrance Day 8) Dec 8 Feast of the Immaculate Conception 9) Dec 24 Christmas Eve 10) Dec 25 Christmas Day 11) Dec 31 New Year's Eve 12) Jan 1 New Year’s Day 13) Jan 6 Epiphany 14) Jan 16 Tu Bishvat/Tu B'Shevat 15) Jan 20 Martin Luther King Day 16) Jan 31 Chinese New Year

 But wait, several other life-affecting events took place, at least in our family: